A good title for a sermon this week would be, "The Other Good Samaritan." The unnamed woman who grows from a shunned outsider to an evangelist.

 Which is good news indeed for all of us who do not have the pedigree to belong to the inner group of God's beloved.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 98-105.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 98-105; and the writings of Amy-Jill Levine, et. al. See below.

 John 4:5-42 (NRSV)